Fall 2019 | State of the UH Urology Institute

 Rashed Ghandour, MD

-Dr. Ghandour is completing a urologic oncology fellowship at the University of Texas Southwestern and will join us next July at University Hospitals Geauga Medical Center.
+Dr. Ghandour is completing a urologic oncology fellowship at the University of Texas Southwestern and will join us next July at University Hospitals Geauga Medical Center, a campus of UH Regional Hospitals.
 He has specialty training and research interests in urologic oncology but also looks forward to expanding general urology in the Geauga region.

 ADVANCED PRACTICE PROFESSIONALS